fiolj/sparta/doc/collide.rst

 -  tref = reference temperature (temperature units)
 -  alpha = angular scattering parameter (unitless)

-The methodolgy for deriving VSS/VHS parameters from these properties is explained in Chapter 3 of [Bird94]_.
+The methodology for deriving VSS/VHS parameters from these properties is explained in Chapter 3 of [Bird94]_.
 Parameter values for the most common gases are given in Appendix A of the same book.
 These values are based on the first-order approximation of the Chapman-Enskog